google/yggdrasil-decision-forests/documentation/rtd/cli_quick_start.md

     default values of all hyper-parameters are set such that they provide reasonable results in most situations.
 We will discuss alternative default values (called *hyper-parameter templates*) and automated tuning hyper-parameters later.
-The list of all hyper-parameter and their default value is available in the [hyper-parameters page)(hyper_parameters).
+The list of all hyper-parameters and their default value is available in the [hyper-parameters page)(hyper_parameters).

 -   No validation dataset was provided for the training.
 Not all learners